kyma-project/kyma/docs/getting-started/02-create-namespace.md

 ## Reference

-This and all other guides demonstrate steps you can perform from both the terminal (kubectl) and UI.
-Read about the [Console](/components/console) through which you can visually and [securely](/components/security/) administer Kyma functionalities and manage the basic Kubernetes resources.
+This and all other guides demonstrate steps you can perform in both the terminal (kubectl) and the Console UI.
+Read about the [Console](/components/console) through which you can graphically and [securely](/components/security/) administer Kyma functionalities and manage the basic Kubernetes resources.

 ## Steps